Middle School Team

 Ms. Hammel is excited to begin her teaching journey as a member of the Catalyst community.
 Here she is looking forward to instilling a sense of belonging and empowerment to its scholars.
 She is motivated to share her culinary knowledge to lead these scholars into making wise food-based decisions as well as teaching the skills they need to know to become independent in their own kitchens.

-Michael Kinsey, Teacher
+Michael Kinsey, Lead Teacher

 Mr. Kinsey is looking forward to sharing his passion for putting scholars at the center of their own learning.